silverqx/TinyORM/docs/tinyorm-relationships.md

 When invoking the `user` method, TinyORM will attempt to find a `User` model that has an `id` which matches the `user_id` column on the `Phone` model.

-TinyORM determines the foreign key name by examining the name of the `Related` template parameter and suffixing the method name with `_id`.
+TinyORM determines the foreign key name by examining the type-name of the `Related` template parameter and suffixing the type-name with `_id`.
 So, in this case, TinyORM assumes that the `Phone` model has a `user_id` column.

  However, if the foreign key on the `Phone` model is not `user_id`, you may pass a custom key name as the first argument to the `belongsTo` method: